Raamyy/Raamyy/README.md

 ## A passionate Egyptian junior software engineer that loves contributing and creating open source projects.
 - 🎓  2020 graduate from Software Engineering department at Ain Shams University.
+- 🏫  Working as teaching assistant at Software Engineering department.
 - 👀  Looking for software engineer job.
 - 📚  Learning more about javascript and python.
 - 👯  Looking to collaborate on more open source projects.